-6.1.
+7.1.
 Vaccination of crew members

-It is recommended that all seafarers be vaccinated against COVID-19.
+It is strongly recommended that all seafarers be vaccinated against COVID-19.
 Currently, seafarers may be vaccinated in accordance with their national vaccination programme.
 Seafarers, as transportation workers, are recommended to be considered as a priority group by EU/EEA MS for vaccination against COVID-19 in accordance with the European Commission Communication (10).
 Vaccination of crew for ships sailing in EU/EEA MS should be legally acquired from official sources.

-Vaccinated crew members should hold an official proof of vaccination and inform their employer about their vaccination status.
-The vaccine delivered should be included In the list of approved vaccines by an internationally recognized authority (i.e. EMA, WHO or US FDA).
-Records of crew members who have received vaccination, including names and dates, should be kept in order to help in decision making regarding public health measures during a potential outbreak situation.
-Any data kept by the ship operators should be handled in accordance with the relevant legislation for personal data protection.
+All vaccinated crew members should hold valid proof of vaccination or proof of recovery as described in the definition section.